 We stayed at the beautiful Fairmont Chateau Whistler at the base of Blackcomb mountain and never wanted to leave.
 The Fairmont is nestled at the base of Blackcomb mountain and is the most beautiful ski-in/ski-out accommodation you can score.
 It’s luxurious on the inside and out and offers unparalleled guest service.

 There are tons of amenities here including a huge fitness center, outdoor spa with a full service bar, apres-ski lounge, and yoga studio.
 The Fairmont has underground parking for guests and valet if you want that as well.
 Once you park in Whistler, you likely won’t need your car again until you leave as there is so much to do, see, and eat in Whistler Village.

-The Fairmont also offers daily hotel activities like two yoga sessions, a mountain tour, cultural visit, snowshoeing, skating, and aquatic fitness.
+The Fairmont also offers daily hotel activities like two yoga sessions (so bring a travel yoga mat), a mountain tour, cultural visit, snowshoeing, skating, and aquatic fitness.
 So if you’re not much of a full time skier there are other activities to keep occupied.

 The Fairmont also is home to a few fantastic restaurants.
 Including the Grill, which I will touch on more later.

 Whistler Blackcomb is consistently ranked as the Number one ski resort in North America.
 We were dubious of this as we’ve been to many fantastic ski resorts in Canada and US but were pleasantly surprised with what Whistler had to offer.